-If I choose hybrid and my child has a cold or allergies (normal sickness kids go to school with), will my child be sent home?
+If my child is in in-person or hybrid learning and has a cold or allergies (normal sickness children go to school with), will my child be sent home?

 Staff will be extra cautious this year when children come to school with any symptoms.
-COVID-19 symptoms can look like many of the other illnesses/conditions.
+COVID-19 symptoms can look like many of the other illnesses or conditions.